ResearchTrend.AI

 Abstract

-Innate values describe agents' intrinsic motivations, which reflect their inherent interests and preferences to pursue goals and drive them to develop diverse skills satisfying their various needs.
-The essence of reinforcement learning (RL) is learning from interaction based on reward-driven behaviors, much like natural agents.
-It is an excellent model to describe the innate-values-driven (IV) behaviors of AI agents.
-Especially developing the awareness of the AI agent through balancing internal and external utilities based on its needs in different tasks is a crucial problem for individuals learning to support AI agents integrating human society with safety and harmony in the long term.
-This paper proposes a hierarchical compound intrinsic value reinforcement learning model -- innate-values-driven reinforcement learning termed IVRL to describe the complex behaviors of AI agents' interaction.
-We formulated the IVRL model and proposed two IVRL models: DQN and A2C.
-By comparing them with benchmark algorithms such as DQN, DDQN, A2C, and PPO in the Role-Playing Game (RPG) reinforcement learning test platform VIZDoom, we demonstrated that rationally organizing various individual needs can effectively achieve better performance.
+Innate values describe agents' intrinsic motivations, which reflect their inherent interests and preferences for pursuing goals and drive them to develop diverse skills that satisfy their various needs.
+Traditional reinforcement learning (RL) is learning from interaction based on the feedback rewards of the environment.
+However, in real scenarios, the rewards are generated by agents' innate value systems, which differ vastly from individuals based on their needs and requirements.
+In other words, considering the AI agent as a self-organizing system, developing its awareness through balancing internal and external utilities based on its needs in different tasks is a crucial problem for individuals learning to support others and integrate community with safety and harmony in the long term.
+To address this gap, we propose a new RL model termed innate-values-driven RL (IVRL) based on combined motivations' models and expected utility theory to mimic its complex behaviors in the evolution through decision-making and learning.
+Then, we introduce two IVRL-based models: IV-DQN and IV-A2C.
+By comparing them with benchmark algorithms such as DQN, DDQN, A2C, and PPO in the Role-Playing Game (RPG) reinforcement learning test platform VIZDoom, we demonstrated that the IVRL-based models can help the agent rationally organize various needs, achieve better performance effectively.

 View on arXiv